leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/7ryantsf_role_of_technology_in_storytelling_framework_.md

 ---
+UID: 7RyanTSF
+Title: Role of Technology in Storytelling Framework
 Author: Ryan
 Date: 27/08/2024
-ELEMENT: SEMANTICS
 Last Edited: 9/4/2024, 3:34:55 AM
 Prima-Forma:
 - animus
 - meaning
-Summary: "Marie-Laure Ryan\u2019s *Role of Technology in Storytelling Framework* explores\
-  \ how technological advancements have transformed narrative forms, audience engagement,\
-  \ and storytelling practices.
-Her work examines the shift from print to digital\
-  \ media, highlighting how interactive and immersive technologies offer new storytelling\
-  \ possibilities and reshape the relationship between authors and audiences."
+Summary: "Marie-Laure Ryans *Role of Technology in Storytelling Framework* explores  how technological advancements have transformed narrative forms, audience engagement,  and storytelling practices.
+Her work examines the shift from print to digital  media, highlighting how interactive and immersive technologies offer new storytelling  possibilities and reshape the relationship between authors and audiences."
-Title: Role of Technology in Storytelling Framework
-UID: 7RyanTSF
+ELEMENT: SEMANTICS

 ---
 ### Title: **Ryan's Role of Technology in Storytelling Framework**